 As a publisher, designer and binder, and a poet herself, MaryAnn calls upon the services of other professionals in the field of printmaking and book arts to assist on projects: Jase Clark and Coty West.

 Miller was the Resident Book Artist at the Experimental Printmaking Institute, Lafayette College from 2001 to 2017.
 Miller has held residencies at Vermont Studio Center, Virginia Center for Creative Arts, Universidad Metropolitana Autonomia, Mexico City, University of Costa Rica, and the Ragdale Foundation.
 Her work has been exhibited internationally.
 Her artist books are in the National Museum of Women in the Arts, and Special Collections at Bryn Mawr College, William Paterson University, University of Iowa, Herron Art Library, Wesleyan University, Skillman Library, Lafayette College, Smith College, and Stanford University.
 Among many others, Miller has designed and bound a book with the poet Nikky Finney now in the collection of President and Mrs. Obama.
 She has currently set letterpress for a broadside project at EPI for the poet Sharon Olds and artist Sam Messer.
 Miller is the Poetry Coordinator for the NJ Book Arts Symposium.

-L. Miller is a Pushcart Prize nominee for 2017.
+L. Miller is a Pushcart Prize nominee for 2017 and 2018.
 Her book Cures for Hysteria has been published by Finishing Line Press March 2018.
 Her first book of poems, Locus

 Mentis, was published by PS Books (2012.)
 Miller holds a BS in Art